 Learning how to use Computer Aided Design (CAD) software has broadened my abilities and outcomes, allowing new possibilities in my practice as a designer.
 My background is in textiles, having studied BA Textiles in Practice at Manchester School of Art.
-For me, it was always about learning new skills and enabling innovation to flow in my work – all of which I believe this course provides.
+For me, it was always about learning new skills and enabling innovation to flow in my work – all of which this course provides.

-My aim is to become a versatile designer, obtaining new skills and enhancing my professionalism to open new doors in the textile industry.
+My aim is to become a versatile design, obtaining new skills and enhancing my professionalism to open new doors in the textile industry.
 I hope to shape the way new technologies are used in creative practices.

-I have learned how to use CAD and 3D printing across a broad range of applications and materials, how to articulate my ideas to others in a professional manner as well as developing my project management skills.
-I’m developing a diverse skillset and this will be on show in my portfolio, combining traditional and contemporary practice.
+I have learned how to use Computer Aided Design (CAD) and 3D printing across a broad range of applications and materials, how to articulate my ideas to others in a professional manner as well as developing my project management skills.
+I have developed a diverse skillset and this will be on show in my portfolio, combining traditional and contemporary practice.